(function(x) x + 1)(5)

 | False | Empty type (a type with no values) |

 R’s type system is too loose to enforce this correspondence strictly (every R function can error, which is like a proof that cheats).
 Languages like Haskell, Agda, and Coq take it seriously enough to use programs as machine-checked proofs of mathematical theorems.
-But the connection is there in R, waiting beneath the surface.
-Every function you write is a little proof.
+But the connection is there in R. Every function you write is, in a formal sense, a little proof.

-The Curry-Howard correspondence (named for Haskell Curry, who noticed the connection earlier, and Howard, who formalized it) is one of those ideas that, once you see it, changes how you think about types.
-A type is not just a tag that says “this is a number.”
-It is a proposition about what values are possible.
-And a function is not just a block of code.
-It is evidence that a transformation is possible.
+The Curry-Howard correspondence (named for Haskell Curry, who noticed the connection earlier, and Howard, who formalized it) reframes types and functions entirely.
+A type is not a tag that says “this is a number” – it is a proposition about what values are possible.
+A function is not a block of code – it is evidence that a transformation exists.
+What happens when you start looking at the structure of those propositions and transformations?

 30.8 Functors, monoids, and friends